cloudspeak/pulumi-amplify/example/README.md

 **To run this example:**

-* Install and start a VirtualEnv in this folder
+* Install and enter a VirtualEnv in this folder
 * Install the Pulumi requirements:

 ```